zainabch123/html-quotebook/README.md

 - Add fonts from [Google Fonts](https://fonts.google.com/)

 ## Challenge 2
-- Add alternating colours to the quotes without using additional classes
+- Can you add alternating colours to the quotes *without* adding any additional html elements or introducing new classes?